pymc-devs/pymc/docs/source/Advanced_usage_of_Aesara_in_PyMC.rst

   include models where you need to solve differential equations or integrals, or find a root or minimum of a function that depends on your parameters.
-- You want to connect your PyMC3 model to some existing external code.
+- You want to connect your PyMC model to some existing external code.
 - After carefully considering different parametrizations and a lot of profiling your model is still too slow, but you know of a faster way to compute the gradient than what Aesara is doing.
 This faster